LESSON 5: Shooting with Smartphones vs. Cameras

 Pros:

-Great apps for shooting and editing in black and white.
+There are thousands of great apps specifically designed for shooting and editing in black and white which allows for infinite creative experimentation.

 Tips for Monochrome:

-2. DSLR & Mirrorless Cameras: Precision and Control
+2. DSLR and Mirrorless Cameras: Precision and Control

 Pros: